pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-assembly/tutorial.md

 In this tutorial, to show all steps, we will run an **individual assembly**.

 > <comment-title>Why not both?</comment-title>
-> Sometimes it is important to run both individual assembly and co-assembly, and use both outputs to get better results for that dataset.
+> It is also possible to run both individual assembly and co-assembly, and this approach can recover MAGs effectively.
+In this case: individual assembly can recover MAGs with a low amount of contamination, while co-assembly also allows for the recovery of low-abundance MAGs, with the downside of potentially more contamination.
+Although this approach can be effective, it also requires high computational resources and should be considered carefully.
 >
 > > {% snippet faqs/galaxy/fastq_groupmerge.md %}
 >